tikv/website/content/docs/3.0/tasks/try/developers.md

 ```

 {{< info >}}
-TiKV works with binary data to enable users to store arbitrary data such as binaries or non-UTF-8 encoded data.
+TiKV works with binary data to enable your project to store arbitrary data such as binaries or non-UTF-8 encoded data if necessary.
 {{< /info >}}

 At this point, you're ready to start developing against TiKV!

 Want to keep reading?
 You can explore [Deep Dive TiKV](../../../deep-dive/introduction) to learn more about how TiKV works at a technical level.

+Want to improve your Rust abilities?
+Some of our contributors work on creating [Practical Network Applications](https://github.com/pingcap/talent-plan/tree/master/rust), an open self guided study to master Rust while making fun distributed systems.